openneo/impress-dev-environment/README.md

     git clone https://github.com/openneo/impress-dev-environment.git
     cd impress-dev-environment

+Next, install the Ansible modules that we depend on:

+    sudo ansible-galaxy install -r requirements.txt

 Now we're ready to create a Dress to Impress VM.
 This might take a few minutes.

     vagrant up